CoreumFoundation/CoreDEX-API/apps/api-server/README.md

 ```

 The response object is compatible with the javascript and the golang proto marshallers (which are different in the COSMOS SDK), and due to that contain some replicated fields.
-The response object is corrected for the precision and goes from human readable to a bit harder to read in the format required for the DEX.
+The response object is corrected for the precision and goes from human-readable to a bit harder to read in the format required for the DEX.

 Example response: